sanskrit-lexicon/PWK/pw_iast/readme.md

 There may be cases where the given spelling is correct.
 In such cases, enter the correction as the specific string 'OK'.

+#### Corrected_by field
+Filling this in is optional, but might be helpful in case questions arise regarding a specific correction.
+If you fill it in, suggest use your Github user id.

 #### links to context

 For many cases, it will be necessary to refer to the context in which